lucadelu/pyModis/docs/source/index.rst

 Welcome to pyModis
 ===================

+``pyModis`` is a Free and Open Source Python based library to work with MODIS data.
+It offers bulk-download for user selected time ranges, mosaicking of MODIS tiles, and the reprojection from Sinusoidal to other projections, convert HDF format to other formats.

 ``pyModis`` library was developed to replace old bash scripts developed by Markus Neteler to download MODIS data from NASA FTP server.
 It is very useful for `GIS and Remote Sensing Platform`_ of `Fondazione Edmund Mach`_ to update